edimarmanica/ssup/README.md

 # Demo version

-Please send an e-mail to edimar.manica at ibiruba.ifrs.edu.br asking a demo version of **SSUP** and providing some information: name, affiliation and goal.
+Please send an e-mail to edimar.manica at ibiruba.ifrs.edu.br asking a demo version of **SSUP** and providing the following information: name, affiliation and goal.

 # Datasets